 - Proof of residential address (gas/electricity bill or credit/debit card bank statement dated within the last three months)

-- If your registered address is in Florida you can act as your own registered agent, if you will be based outside Florida, Formacompany can provide you with a registered address as part of our Corporate Administration services.
+- If your registered address is in Nevada you can act as your own registered agent, if you will be based outside Nevada, Formacompany can provide you with a registered address as part of our Corporate Administration services.

-- The names of directors are declared to the State authorities.
+- The names of members are declared to the State authorities.
 We have to file a list of initial officers, and are obliged to file any change of officers.

-- Directors are generally called Managers or Managing Members in the case of LLCs.
+- Officers are generally called Managers or Managing Members in the case of LLCs.

 Share Capital requirements

 - Only one shareholder, of any nationality, is required.

 What you receive after setting up your new business

 - Copies of the Memorandum of Association and Articles of Association

 - Share Certificates for each shareholder specified, plus two blank certificates